gvtret/libxml2/rs/docs/parser_audit.md

 - :white_check_mark: Global parser initialisation and teardown (`xmlInitParser`, `xmlCleanupParser`) are stubbed to maintain compatibility with the C entry points.
 - :white_check_mark: `xmlReadDoc`, `xmlParseDoc`, and `xmlParseMemory` reuse the Rust `xmlReadMemory` stub for in-memory parsing.
 - :white_check_mark: `xmlReadFile`/`xmlParseFile` now load the target file and reuse the in-memory stub to provide consistent behaviour.
+- :white_check_mark: `xmlReadFd` and `xmlCtxtReadFd` read from existing descriptors without taking ownership and delegate to the in-memory flow.
 - :white_check_mark: `xmlCtxtReadMemory`, `xmlCtxtReadDoc`, and `xmlCtxtReadFile` reuse the placeholder parser with an existing context.
 - :x: All other parser-facing functions still call into the legacy C implementation and need Rust shims.